sciabarra/AgileSites/doc/Features.md

 ## Problem

-Fatwire/WCS api is pretty old, sometimes ugly and inconsistent.
+Fatwire/Sites api is pretty old, sometimes ugly and inconsistent.

 Furthermore is it offering too many options that are confusing, and are not guiding the developer to follow best practices.

 ## Solution

 A new, simplified, consistent API is offered.
 This API hide many of the complexities of the Fawire API, like the different way to access basic and flex attributes.

-The goal is to provide 80% of the functionalities with  20% of the complexity.
+The goal is to provide 80% of the functionality with  20% of the complexity.
 However, all the existing Fatwire is  kept accessible and available, and can be used if required.

 # <a name="Deploy"></a>Deployment Hell

 ## Problem

-A Fatwire website is tipically  very complex to deploy, since it is comprised of many different components: library jars, customization jars, css and javascript files, CSElements, Templates, database tables and some content that must be always present.
+A Fatwire website is typically  very complex to deploy, since it is comprised of many different components: library jars, customization jars, css and javascript files, CSElements, Templates, database tables and some content that must be always present.

 ## Solution